Are you wondering what is a WordPress theme framework and if you should be using one?

 Genesis isn’t bloated with a lot of extra features, so you can pick and choose the specific WordPress plugins you need for your website.

 Beaver Builder is a popular WordPress page builder that comes with a Beaver Themer addon, which helps it function as a full framework.
 This allows you to create custom landing pages as well as entire custom WordPress themes without writing any code.

 Astra is one of the most popular WordPress themes on the market.
 The main theme can be used as a stand-alone theme itself, but with their Starter Sites addon, you can also import complete website designs into your main theme with the functionality of a framework.

-Astra is a mix between a code-library based theme framework like Genesis and drag and drop frameworks like Divi.
-It can be used with any page builder of your choice, which gives users more freedom.
+Astra is a mix between a code-library-based theme framework like Genesis and a drag-and-drop framework like Divi.
+It can also be used with any page builder of your choice, which gives users a ton of freedom.

 Which Is the Best WordPress Theme Framework?

-The best theme framework for you depends on your skill level and how much time and money you are willing to invest in.
+The best theme framework for you depends on your skill level and how much time and money you are willing to invest.

 For developers, we recommend using Genesis.
-They have been around the longest and Genesis theme framework is highly optimized for SEO and performance.
+They have been around the longest, and the Genesis theme framework is highly optimized for SEO and performance.

-For average users who want to build a website for their business or blog, we recommend using drag and drop frameworks like Divi and Themify.
+For average users who want to build a website for their business or blog, we recommend using drag-and-drop frameworks like Divi, SeedProd, and Themify.
 They do not require any coding skills to get started and are super-flexible.

-We hope this article helped you learn more WordPress theme frameworks and their pros and cons.
-You may also want to see our guide on how much it costs to build a WordPress website, or our comparison of the best domain registrars.
+We hope this article helped you learn more about WordPress theme frameworks and their pros and cons.
+You may also want to see our guide on how much it costs to build a WordPress website and our comparison of the best domain registrars.